isomerpages/isomerpages-govtech/media/technews/_posts/2020-10-29-this-is-why-you-need-a-vpn.md

 Spend 10 seconds on this diagram and you will know how a VPN works!
 PHOTO: UNSPLASH.com

-Given the time constraints, speed was a major consideration – what are the essential steps for using this app, and what is the most basic way of verifying identities?
-These were key concerns for the team as we worked round the clock to meet the deadline.

 ### **Wait, so the VPN knows what I’m up to?**